 Weapons

-Your weapons are at the core of your build and your role, determining some of the skills you’re able to cast, and providing various benefits to your damage, your healing output, your damage mitigation, and other bonuses
+Your weapons are at the core of your build and your role.
+Each weapon is associated with a skill line which has different skills available to slot on your bar.
+The skill lines also provide various benefits to your damage, healing output, damage mitigation, and other bonuses

-Weapons provide an intrinsic “Damage” bonus, which is applied directly to both your Weapon Damage and your Spell Damage stats to increase your damage output.
-This value will be reflected on your Character screen (C
+The Damage bonus on your weapons add to your Weapon Damage and Spell Damage stats to increase your damage output, which you can see reflected on your Character screen (C

 key)